-This article contains a brief explanation of comps and related products followed by instructions for how to add/edit/remove them as an Edelweiss Catalog Administrator, which can be done manually, via an Excel upload (just for comps) using the Edelweiss+ Catalog Administrative Manage Titles screen, or by working with Support@abovethetreeline.com to set up auto-processing from your ONIX or a Related_Products ancillary feed.
+This article contains a brief explanation of comps and related products, and shares instructions on how to add/edit/remove them as an Edelweiss Catalog Administrator.
+This can be done manually, via an Excel upload (just for comps), with the Edelweiss+ Catalog Administration Manage Titles screen, or by working with Support@abovethetreeline.com to set up auto-processing from an ONIX or a Related_Products ancillary feed.

-What are comps?
-Comps are comparable titles you expect this new title to perform like sales-wise; another term for them is “model” titles.
-A primary comp would be that same title but in the previous edition or format, e.g. the hardcover.
-Other suitable comps are previous titles by the same author or similar titles in the same format and/or subject/genre.
-They don’t have to be titles that your company has published; they can be from another.
-If they are still active, not out of print, we’ll likely have access to their common bibliographic details, including pub date, price, format, and subject.
+Comps are comparable titles that you expect a new title to perform like, sales-wise; another term for them is “model” titles.
+A primary comp would be the same title but in the previous edition or format (e.g. the hardcover format or 1st Edition).
+Other suitable comps are previous titles by the same author or similar titles in the same format and/or subject / genre.
+They don’t have to be titles that your company has published; they can be from another publisher.
+If they are still active and aren’t out of print, we’ll likely have access to their common bibliographic details, including pub date, price, format, and subject.

-We strongly recommend the publisher catalog admin load comps for all of their reps to use as a starting point for their own individual markups.
-While reps have the ability to very easily and quickly feature only select publisher default comps in their account-specific markups, the process for adding comps is quite manual and similar to the catalog admin’s manual process, described below.
+We strongly recommend that your publisher’s Catalog Admin loads comps for all of their reps to use as a starting point for their own individual markups.
+While reps have the ability to easily and quickly feature select publisher default comps in their account-specific markups, the process for adding comps is quite manual and similar to the Catalog Admin’s manual process, described below.

 Don’t go overboard when adding comps!
 The ideal number of comps loaded per cataloged title is typically 1-5.
 In general, it’s not advisable to add mega bestsellers as comps, as so few titles will perform as strongly as All the Light We Cannot See or a Harry Potter title out of the gate.